Bernie-2016/ground-control/README.md

 Here is a list of Environment Variables and how they are used:

-You can find their defaults in `.env.sample`
+You can find their defaults in `.env.sample`.
+The first time a setup script is run, a `.env` file will be generated with these defaults.

 * `BSD_HOST`:
 * `BSD_API_ID`: